SEN (Breakfast and Footy)

 Recognised as a credible and knowledgeable football broadcaster, in 2000 Garry was awarded “Outstanding Performer of the Year” by the Australian Football Media Association, an amazing feat for a relative new comer.
 The following year Garry was awarded “Special Comments of the Year” and in 2010 he confirmed his standing as one of football’s most respected experts when he was awarded the Alf Brown Award for his excellence in the football media in addition to winning the best print columnist category.

-Garry continues to receive acclaim for his role on the Nine Network’s AFL Coverage.
-As a co-host of The Footy Show along with James Brayshaw, the program continues to set the benchmark in AFL entertainment programming.
+Garry received acclaim for his role on the Nine Network’s AFL Coverage.
+As a co-host of The Footy Show along with James Brayshaw, the program set the benchmark in AFL entertainment programming.

 In 2007, Lyon also became host of the Monday night analysis program Footy Classified on Nine, as the game’s icons go under the microscope this program continues to receive praise from all involved in the game for its hard-hitting format.